hdShang/arxiv-daily/docs/cs-RO/2025-10-19/papers/251016931v2-rapid-hand-prototype-design-of-an-affordable-fully-actuated-biomimet.md

 ---
 layout: default
-title: RAPID Hand Prototype: Design of an Affordable, Fully-Actuated Biomimetic Hand for Dexterous Teleoperation
+title: "RAPID Hand Prototype: Design of an Affordable, Fully-Actuated Biomimetic Hand for Dexterous Teleoperation"
 ---

 # RAPID Hand Prototype: Design of an Affordable, Fully-Actuated Biomimetic Hand for Dexterous Teleoperation